Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 - Texas Proposition 4, the Prohibit State Income Tax on Individuals Amendment: ballotpedia.org

-- Texas has the sixth highest property taxes in the U.S.: afic.co
+- Texas has the sixth-highest property taxes in the US: afic.co

 - Texas had a total tax burden of approximately 9.8% in 2018: comptroller.texas.gov

-Christian Linden is a seasoned writer and contributor at Texas View, specializing in topics that resonate with the Texan community.
+Christian Linden is a seasoned writer and contributor at Texas View, local Texas resident, travel enthusiast.and author of the Home Energy Playbook.
+He specializes in topics that resonate with the Texan community.
 With over a decade of experience in journalism, Christian brings a wealth of knowledge in local politics, culture, and lifestyle.
-He holds a Bachelor's degree in Communications from the University of Texas.
 When he's not writing, Christian enjoys spending weekends traveling across Texas with his family, exploring everything from bustling cities to serene landscapes.